-Okay, so now you’re overworked, underpaid, underfed, and sleep-deprived.
+Okay, so now you’re overworked, underpaid, underfed, under-laid and underslept.
 Whose fault is that?
 Well, it’s not really the hospital’s fault — it’s just drawn that way.
 And it’s not your boss’s fault, because somebody has to take care of patients, and he can’t do it because he’s the boss, duh.

 So whom to blame?
 Ah yes — patients.
 It’s the patients’ fault!
 They’re the ones creating all the work!
 The ones who get in the way of your nap, your catching your favorite TV show, having an uninterrupted meal, getting together with your sig-o for some therapeutic nookie.
 How dare the gomer in 345E have an MI while you’re watching CSI?
-Does she have any consideration, letting her blood pressure tank to 40 over palp at 3.30am, while you’re making out with Elle MacPherson on the shores of Bora Bora (assuming you’re lucky enough to be actually asleep)?
-The logic may be twisted — patients, on the whole, don’t get sick voluntarily just to spite you – but it is deeply ingrained in medical culture.
+Does she have any consideration, letting her blood pressure tank to 40 over palp at 3.30am, while you’re making out with Elle MacPherson on the shores of Bora Bora (assuming you’re lucky enough to actually sleep)?
+The logic may be twisted — patients, on the whole, don’t get sick voluntarily just to spite you — but it is deeply ingrained in medical culture.
 Heck, there’s even a slang term for it: a hit.
 As in, “We got four hits on our admitting shift at the ER today.”
 Hit — the same way you would be struck by a mortar, bullet, shell, or bomb.
 Getting hit is a Bad Thing.

 Patients aren’t people, you see — they are potentially lethal disasters that can explode all over the place and ruin your whole day.
 “We got hit again” — one more patient to take care of, says the resident.

 But really, is that resident blameless?
 Or how about Dr Hardass the attending and his intransigent ways?
 Hell, they’re at fault, too!